 As Americans prepared to send soldiers overseas during the First World War, the government reorganized the economy to better supply and equip its troops.
-Peacetime industries shifted towards producing needed military00 goods (like uniforms and ammunition), and commercial farmers focused on feeding servicemen at home and abroad.
+Peacetime industries shifted towards producing needed military goods (like uniforms and ammunition) to commercial farming focused on feeding servicemen at home and abroad.

 Citizens on the home front were asked to contribute to this reorganization in a variety of ways.
-From buying war bonds to reducing wasteful food practices, many citizens enthusiastically participated in patriotic initiatives intended to streamline the war effort.
+From buying war bonds to reducing wasteful food practices, many citizens enthusiastically participated in patriotic initiatives intended to streamline and support the war effort.
 As seen in this poster by the National War Garden Commission, the planting of War Gardens, also known as Victory Gardens, was one way civilians could help.
 War gardens were small gardens found of the home front and planted by individuals who grew fruits, herbs, and vegetables during both World War I and World War II to support the wartime economy.

 Artistic Exploration: Create your own poster to encourage others to plant a War Garden.
 How might you visually convince others to participate?